-Photometry was carried out using a combination of \textit{SExtractor} and \textit{PSFex} \citep{sextractor, psfex}.
-The process began with image segmentation to establish an accurate detection threshold, focusing exclusively on areas of the stacked image covered by one of the detectors.
-This step is crucial as the gaps between chips can artificially lower the standard deviation estimates made by \textit{SExctractor}.
-The segmentation process considered only pixels that exceed the threshold set by the \texttt{SKYSUB} keyword in the image header.
-Subsequently, the standard deviation was calculated after performing five iterations of sigma clipping, using a $5 \sigma$ limit, thus not including obvious sources in the detection calculations.
+Photometry was performed using \textit{SExtractor} and \textit{PSFex} \citep{sextractor, psfex}.
+The process began with image segmentation to set an accurate detection threshold, focusing on the detector-covered areas of the stacked image.
+This step is crucial as gaps between chips can skew standard deviation estimates from \textit{SExtractor}.
+Only pixels exceeding the \texttt{SKYSUB} threshold in the image header were considered.
+The standard deviation was then calculated after five iterations of sigma clipping using a $5 \sigma$ limit to exclude obvious sources.

-Moving to source detection, sources exceeding 1.5 standard deviations across more than 3 pixels were identified, with their positions, ellipticity, FWHM, and fluxes being measured.
-All sources meeting the criteria of \textit{SExtractor} $\texttt|FLAG| = 0$, $\texttt{SNR} > 20$, $\text{ellipticity}< 0.3 $, and a separation of at least 35 pixels from other sources (equivalent to angular separations of 9.2 and 11 arcsec in DECAM and VIRCAM, respectively), were then processed by \textit{PSFex}.
-This step involved modeling a non-parametric, spatially variable PSF model, which was subsequently utilized for the final PSF photometry with SExtractor.
-In the final photometry, the previously computed PSF model was used to measure the position, instrumental magnitudes, and fluxes of all sources exceeding 1 standard deviation across more than 3 pixels.
+Source detection followed, identifying sources above 1.5 standard deviations across more than 3 pixels.
+Their positions, ellipticity, FWHM, and fluxes were measured.
+Sources with \textit{SExtractor} $\texttt|FLAG| = 0$, $\texttt{SNR} > 20$, $\text{ellipticity} < 0.3$, and separations of at least 35 pixels (corresponding to 9.2 and 11 arcsec in DECAM and VIRCAM, respectively) were processed by \textit{PSFex}.
+The final photometry used the precomputed PSF model to measure the position, instrumental magnitudes, and fluxes of sources exceeding 1 standard deviation across more than 3 pixels.

-The computation of individual zero-points was carried out as follows.
-Initially, point-like sources were selected using the \textit{SExtractor} \texttt{SPREAD\_MODEL} parameter.
-This parameter represents a morphometric linear discriminant, obtained from the fitting of a Sérsic model, and is employed following the prescription provided by \citet{2015ApJ...805..130K}.
-This method, being noise-dependent, offers robustness against variations in the signal-to-noise ratio (SNR) of sources.
-The specific criterion used is shown in Equation \ref{eq:point_source}.